-DaVinci Resolve 16 offers a variety of user-defined Input Monitoring styles with which you can hear the microphone signal before, during, and after you record.
-In the Fairlight menu, you have five Input Monitoring styles from which to choose, including Input, Auto, Record, Mute, and Repro.
+DaVinci Resolve 17 offers a variety of user-defined input monitoring styles with which you can hear the microphone signal before, during, and after you record.
+In the Fairlight menu, you have five Input Monitor Style options from which to choose, including Input, Auto, Record, Mute, and Repro.

 The Input style lets you hear only the live signal on input, whereas the Record style limits you to monitoring the input signal to active recording when the Record button is on.
-Repro monitors only the audio already recorded to the track; instead of hearing the live input, you can review what was just recorded during recording.
+The Repro style monitors only the audio already recorded to the track; instead of hearing the live input, you can review what was just recorded during recording.